TorchlightSoftware/particle/README.md

 ### Identity Lookup*

-This is the first step taken whenever a new client registers.
-You will be passed the identity that the client is claiming, and you have the opportunity to look up additional data and associate it with this client, or you can return an error in which case the registration will fail and the client will be notified.
-Any additional data that you look up will be stored server side and will not be passed back to the client.
-However, it will be passed to the Payload and Delta functions, so you can use it in filtering the data that a client receives.
+This is the first step taken whenever a new Collector registers.
+You will be passed the identity that the Collector is claiming, and you have the opportunity to look up additional data and associate it with this Collector, or you can return an error in which case the registration will fail and the Collector will be notified.
+Any additional data that you look up will be stored server side and will not be passed back to the Collector.
+However, it will be passed to the Payload and Delta functions, so you can use it in filtering the data that a Collector receives.

 ### onDebug*